aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/3-explore-bootstrap-containers/index.en.md

 ```
 ::::

-9. Reboot the Bottlerocket host using `apiclient` and then exit out of `control` container.
+8. Reboot the Bottlerocket host using `apiclient` and then exit out of `control` container.

 ```bash
 apiclient reboot; exit
 ```

-10. Reboot from previous step will take about a minute.
+9. Reboot from previous step will take about a minute.
 Login to the `control` container.

 ```bash
 aws ssm start-session --target $INSTANCE_ID
 ```

-11. Login to the `admin` container
+10. Login to the `admin` container. `Note:` the exit command will automatically logout of `control` container after we logout of the `admin` container.

 ```bash
 enter-admin-container;exit
 ```

-12. Check if `eks-workshop` directory exists.
+11. Check if `eks-workshop` directory exists.
 Bootstrap container should have started at boot time and the directory should exist on the host.

 ```bash
 if [ -d "/.bottlerocket/rootfs/mnt/eks-workshop" ]; then